On $p$-adic Hurwitz-type Euler zeta functions: Abstract

 \section{Abstract}

-Henri Cohen and Eduardo Friedman constructed the $p$-adic analogue for Hurwitz zeta functions, and Raabe-type formulas for the $p$-adic gamma and zeta functions from Volkenborn integrals satisfying the modified difference equation.
-In this paper, we define the $p$-adic Hurwitz-type Euler zeta functions.
-Our main tool is the fermionic $p$-adic integral on $\mathbb Z_p$.
-We find that many interesting properties for the $p$-adic Hurwitz zeta functions are also hold for the $p$-adic Hurwitz-type Euler zeta functions, including the convergent Laurent series expansion, the distribution formula, the functional equation, the reflection formula, the derivative formula, the $p$-adic Raabe formula and so on.
+The definition for the $p$-adic Hurwitz-type Euler zeta functions has been given by using the fermionic $p$-adic integral on $\mathbb Z_p$.
+By computing the values of this kind of $p$-adic zeta function at negative integers, we show that it interpolates the Euler polynomials $p$-adically.
+Many properties are provided for the $p$-adic Hurwitz-type Euler zeta functions, including the convergent Laurent series expansion, the distribution formula, the functional equation, the reflection formula, the derivative formula, the $p$-adic Raabe formula and so on.
+The definition for the $p$-adic Euler $L$-functions has also been given by using the $p$-adic Hurwitz-type Euler zeta functions.

 \C{\mathbb C_p} \BZ{\mathbb Z} \Z{\mathbb Z_p} \Q{\mathbb Q_p}